Three stars (ice hockey)

-The three stars (trois étoiles) in ice hockey are the three best players in a game as chosen by a third party, with the first star considered the best of the three players, akin to the player of the match in other sports.
-Usually, the top point scorers or outstanding goaltenders are designated as the three best players (or stars) of the game, but other players may be considered by affecting the game by other means (e.g. consistent physical play, many steals, blocked shots, etc.).
+The three stars (trois étoiles) in ice hockey are the three best players in a game, with the "first star" considered the best of the three players, akin to the player of the match in other sports.
+Media representatives of the home team choose the three stars, who are usually the top point scorers or outstanding goaltenders from either team.

 Usage

-Three stars were first awarded in the 1936–37 NHL season as a means for Imperial Oil (Hockey Night in Canadas then new principal sponsor) to advertise its “Three Star” brand of gasoline.
+The Three Stars of the Game in hockey was not invented by one specific person, but rather a collaboration between the Toronto Maple Leafs and an advertising agency.
+The tradition began with a handshake agreement between Conn Smythe, then-owner of the Toronto Maple Leafs, and Jack MacLaren.
 In addition, it was seen as a way to promote the game's best stars of the time.
 After the sponsorship ended in 1976, the tradition remained on the Canadian Broadcasting Corporation's flagship hockey show.

 The usage of three stars has since expanded greatly.
 All professional hockey teams (or radio/television broadcasts of those teams) in North America award three stars at the end of each game, and many amateur and collegiate leagues (or broadcasts of their games) do as well.
 The National Hockey League awards three stars during every game, in both the regular season and Stanley Cup Playoffs, and not just limited to those shown on HNIC.
 Media representatives of the home team make the selections.
 It also awards a nightly set of three stars, which are the three best players out of all who played a game in the league on a given night.
 Also, in the 2007–08 NHL season, the previous awards of “Offensive Player of the Week” and “Defensive Player of the Week” were replaced by the “Three Stars of the Week”, while the similar awards of “Offensive Player of the Month” and “Defensive Player of the Month” were replaced by the “Three Stars of the Month”.